silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 ---
 title: Server Requirements
+icon: server
+summary: What you will need to run Silverstripe CMS on a web server
 ---

 # Requirements

-SilverStripe CMS needs to be installed on a web server.
+Silverstripe CMS needs to be installed on a web server.
 Content authors and website administrators use their web browser to access a web-based GUI to do their day-to-day work.
 Website designers and developers require access to the files on the server to update templates, website logic, and perform upgrades or maintenance.